reactjs/react.dev/src/content/reference/react/use-client.md

 For simplicity, we talk about Server Components, but the same principles apply to all code in your app that is server run.

 #### Advantages {/*advantages*/}
-* Server Components reduce the amount of code sent and run by the client.
+* Server Components can reduce the amount of code sent and run by the client.
 Only client modules are bundled and evaluated by the client.
 * Server Components benefit from running on the server.
 They can access the local filesystem and may experience low latency for data fetches and network requests.

 #### Limitations {/*limitations*/}